pipiscrew/fullcalendar-php-example/README.md

--keep in mind when admin logged-in, there is a 24h validation!
+-keep in mind when admin logged-in, there is a 24h validation + 3 login attempts!

 ps to create the admin, you have to unrem the lines at login.php once, the rem again!!